nutmegitconsulting/warp-detector/README.md

 2. Find the **Network locations** section and click **Add new**.
 3. Fill out the form with the following details:
    * **Name:** A descriptive name, like Home LAN.
-   * **Host and Port:** The static IP of your container host followed by :443 (e.g., 192.168.1.56:443).  - this used to recommend using hostname, but Cloduflare recommends static IP here instead.
+   * **Host and Port:** The static IP of your container host followed by :443 (e.g., 192.168.1.56:443).  - this used to recommend using hostname, but Cloudflare recommends static IP here instead.
 Container host is the system that is running the container.
    * **TLS Cert SHA-256:** Paste the fingerprint you copied from the setup step.
 4. Click **Save**.